moxie99/shipbubbleTask/README.md

 2. Redux Async Function used for the base URL to fetch post which was in turn used for the users as well

 3. Video walkthrough on loom : https://www.loom.com/share/bed7312046a64669a72f9f4db76443e0

+4. Redex toolkit was used to keep state across the app.